 Circulation pump and valves

-The official manual assumes that separate brushless circulation pump is to be installed.
-However, I decided to use the one which is already a part of interior heating system.
-That means that there’s a need to drive the pump both from Webasto and from native car heating system.
+The official manual assumes that a separate brushless circulation pump should be installed.
+However, I opted to use the one that’s already a part of the interior heating system.
+This choice means that we need to drive the pump both from the Webasto and the car’s native heating system.
 Let’s look again at the coolant circuit.
-Hot coolant from the engine (or Webasto) goes to the heat exchanger and then to the electromagnetic valves
+Hot coolant from the engine (or Webasto) flows to the heater core and then to the electromagnetic valves

 A31y2.
-The valves are driven by the car heating electronics.
-They are normally-open, so we need to ensure that they are not powered when Webasto is running.
-Looking back at the electrical schematic, we see that the valves are driven open-collector, so we just need to disconnect supply +12 V to ensure they’re fully open.
+These valves are controlled by the car’s heating electronics and are normally open.
+We need to ensure they aren’t powered when the Webasto is running.
+Referring to the electrical schematic, we see that the valves are driven open-collector, so disconnecting the +12 V supply ensures they remain fully open.

-- Disconnect circulation pump fom the car installation and connect it to Thermo Top Evo.
+- Disconnect the circulation pump from the car’s installation and connect it to the Thermo Top Evo.

-This was done by three automotive relays as shown in the schematic.
-This automotive SPDT relay guide shows how to wire an ordinary car relay.
+This was achieved using three automotive relays, as shown in the schematic.
+You can refer to this automotive SPDT relay guide for guidance on wiring a standard car relay.

-But why transistor with accompanying elements?
-That is because Webasto constantly checks if the pump is connected - it does this by sending 2 ms pulses of 12 V every 100 ms when heating is turned off.
-Without delay circuit, it would generate an audible clicks in relays, which is annoying.
-It also draws power.
-The transistor with capacitor fools Webasto to accept this circuit as brushless pump.
+But why the transistor with accompanying elements?
+It’s because Webasto constantly checks if the pump is connected by sending 2 ms pulses of 12 V every 100 ms when heating is turned off.
+Without the delay circuit, this would result in audible clicks in the relays, which can be annoying and power-consuming.
+The transistor, along with the capacitor, tricks the Webasto into recognizing this circuit as a brushless motor.

-The blower is originally controlled by mechanical switch
+The blower is originally controlled by the mechanical switch

 S4 and resistor array

 R14.
-The switch just connects subsequent resistors in parallel on each gear.
-First gear cable is marked blue rectangle by me on the schematic.
-I used genuine MB STST relay with integrated fuse.
-I replaced the fuse with 25 A one, which is the same value as blower’s main fuse.
+The switch simply connects subsequent resistors in parallel for each gear.
+I’ve marked the cable for the first gear with a blue rectangle on the schematic.
+I used a genuine MB STST relay with an integrated fuse.
+I replaced the fuse with a 25 A one, which matches the blower’s main fuse rating.

-The relay simply connects 12 V supply to the first gear resistor.
-However, because of the switch
+The relay simply connects the 12 V supply to the first gear resistor.
+However, due to the way switch

-S4 workings, when second gear is selected, the blower will run on second gear and so on.
-This might cause fast depletion of the car battery.
-SPDT relay should have been used, but I didn’t have the one compatible with the fusebox sockets.
-Guess the switch should never be left on max gear when Webasto is scheduled to run.
+S4 operates, when the second gear is selected, the blower will run on the second gear, and so on.
+This could lead to a rapid drain of the car battery.
+Ideally, an SPDT relay should have been used, but I didn’t have one compatible with the fusebox sockets.
+It’s important to ensure that the switch is never left on the maximum gear setting when the Webasto is scheduled to run.

-My timer was extracted from other W124, which had Webasto as an option.
-This timer, apparently known as 1522, was put in many kinds of vehicles, with some slight variations.
-Versions for 12 V and 24 V exist.
-My timer was manufactured specifically for MB as indicated by MB-specific connector.
+My timer was extracted from another W124, which had Webasto as an option.
+This timer, known as 1522, was used in various vehicle models, albeit with slight variations.
+It’s available in versions for both 12 V and 24 V systems.
+The timer I obtained was manufactured specifically for Mercedes-Benz, as indicated by the MB-specific connector.

-Down below is a block schematic of the timer extracted from MB documents.
-Originally, the pinout was as such:
+Below is a block schematic of the timer extracted from Mercedes-Benz documents.
+Originally, the pinout was as follows: